FoxInFlame/MyAnimeListAdder/README.md

 - More input fields in popup for chosen anime, such as start/end date, rewatched episodes, etc. (1.X)
 - Add an option to disable CPU-demanding animations and transitions.
 (1.X)
 - Login using Google+, Twitter, or third-party auth.
-- Use more of FoxInFlame's MAL scraper.
+- Use more of matomari API.
 - Encrypt username/password inside extension.
 (1.X)
 - Bug report / crash report.
 (1.X, 2.X)
 - Collect anonymous usage information.
 (2.X)